-EDF established an Open Innovation team in 2011, and we now are represented in seven countries in Europe, North America, and Asia.
-The core focus of the Open Innovation team is to identify trends and start-ups with innovative technologies or business opportunities that could benefit EDF Group or our customers – and then working in partnership with the start-ups to evaluate, demonstrate, and transfer their solutions into EDF.
-We do this through a combination of technology scouting activities, including active participation in the innovation ecosystems, developing and participating in demonstration projects.
-In addition to introducing innovative solutions to EDF business units so that they can be early demonstrators and customers for start-ups, the Open Innovation team also serves as the conduit for start-ups to be introduced to the various investment teams across EDF.
+EDF established an Open Innovation Team in 2011.
+This activity is now represented in seven countries in Europe, North America and Asia.
+The core focus of the Open Innovation Team is to identify trends and start-ups or compagnies with innovative technologies or business opportunities that could benefit our Business Units – and then working in partnership with the start-ups to evaluate, demonstrate and transfer their solutions into EDF.
+In the US, the Innovation Lab can leverage its presence in the Silicon Valley to do Deep-Dive analyses and technology scouting activities, including active participation in the innovation ecosystems, developing and participating in demonstration projects.

 The EDF Innovation Lab also supports the development of new businesses in the US

 Nexalis is a new EDF business that was initiated and created by EDF Innovation Lab.
 Nexalis redefines industry standards by empowering clients with data control.
 Its open platform and structured data approach provide unmatched flexibility, efficiency, and scalability for energy companies.
 The Nexalis ecosystem integrates specialized third-party applications, enabling superior energy asset management.
 Discover more on the Nexalis website : https://www.nexalis.io/